Contact Us | Search

 Further, the implementation of the proposal within the Federal University of Technology, Akure will assist in developing the university’s infrastructure and human capacity in power research.

-The PI and his project team obtain the system data from Transmission Company of Nigeria (TCN).
-The data spanned from 2000 to 2014 and covered 2014 network parameters, 2000-2014 bulk supply load records, generation data, 2005-2007 and 2010-2014 line outage data.
+The PI and his project team obtain system data from Transmission Company of Nigeria (TCN) that spanned 2000 to 2014 and covered 2014 network parameters, 2000-2014 bulk supply load records, generation data, 2005-2007 and 2010-2014 line outage data.
 The data was compiled using software and applied in subsequent tasks.
-Load dynamics for each TN bus from 2000-2014 were obtained from data sorting and consolidation of monthly records.
-Generation and load data for each region were analyzed quantitatively.
-Population data was obtained from Nigerian Population Census agency and has been compiled for regions.
-Forecast based on Probabilistic Time series Load Dynamics with Monte Carlo random variable concept was implemented.
+Load dynamics for each TN bus from 2000-2014 were obtained from data sorting and consolidation of monthly records and generation and load data for each region were analyzed quantitatively.
+Population data was obtained from the Nigerian Population Census agency and was compiled for regions.
+Forecasts based on Probabilistic Time series Load Dynamics with Monte Carlo random variable concept were generated.

 The specified historical transmission network data, obtained from TCN was applied in achieving the specific objective of obtaining probabilistic load forecasts using Monte Carlo, Artificial Neural Networks, and Fuzzy Logic.
 Based on the first results, the PI and his team presented and published peer-reviewed conference paper “Probabilistic Long-Term Load Forecast for Nigerian Bulk Power Transmission System Expansion Planning” in 2016 PowerAfrica proceedings and IEEEXplore.